eroots/gams/readme.rst

 Documentation
 ====

-Documentation, including explanations of the pre-processing options, is included in docs/gams.pdf
+Documentation, including explanations of the pre-processing options, is included in gams.pdf